ECA Music Program

 Music lessons Program overview

-Toward the end of the school year, we offer a Spring recital to give all of our music students the opportunity to showcase the skills they have learned.
+We offer a recital in the Spring to allow all of our music students to showcase the skills they have learned.

 courses